 Broker Introduction - #1

-Whether you are based in Norfolk, Suffolk, or elsewhere in the UK, our advisors will arrange a consultation with you Monday-Friday, at a time that suits you.
+Regardless of where you are based in the UK, our advisors will arrange a consultation with you Monday-Friday, at a time that suits you.
 No client fee is charged for any consultation with Boon Brokers, and can be conducted via telephone or video call for mortgages, re-mortgages and general insurance arrangement.